deckerweb/toolbar-extras/README.md

 ### 1.3.2 - 2018-07-29

 * New: Added "Elements" to the "GeneratePress" Theme support for the Premium Add-On v1.7 or higher (including backwards compat for Page Headers and Hooks)
-* New: First few features & tweaks to support the Block Editor (known as "Gutenberg") which is planned for upcoming WordPress 5.0: if "Gutenberg" plugin is active offer an "Editor switch" between "Block Editor" (Gutenberg) and "Classic Editor" when editing any post type content (which in general needs to have post type support for the Editor) -- Please Note: these features are currently only available with `define( 'TBEX_USE_BLOGK_EDITOR_SUPPORT', FALSE );` - support in plugin's settings comes with next major version!
+* New: First few features & tweaks to support the Block Editor (known as "Gutenberg") which is planned for upcoming WordPress 5.0: if "Gutenberg" plugin is active offer an "Editor switch" between "Block Editor" (Gutenberg) and "Classic Editor" when editing any post type content (which in general needs to have post type support for the Editor) -- Please Note: these features are currently only available with `define( 'TBEX_USE_BLOCK_EDITOR_SUPPORT', TRUE );` - support in plugin's settings comes with next major version!
 * New: Finally, complete translation of the German plugin page on WordPress.org: [https://de.wordpress.org/plugins/toolbar-extras/](https://de.wordpress.org/plugins/toolbar-extras/) - this translation will also be maintained from now on (note: it can only be in informal German, which is the guideline set by the platform)
 * Tweak: On Plugin's settings page, About & Support, enhanced optional System Info
 * Tweak: Improved Theme support for "GeneratePress" Theme and its Premium Add-On Plugin